vinceskahan/v5wiki/maxbotix-recipe.md

 ```
 R1034
 ```
-Place an object in front of the sensor, then move it closer and further from the sensor.
+Place an object in front of the sensor, then move it closer to and further from the sensor.
 You should see the number change as you move the object.

 To quit `screen`, type `ctrl-a k`, then type `y` in response to the prompt.

 ### Configure the computer

 The rest of this guide requires only command-line access to the computer.
-So you can do the steps below remotely logged in via ssh, or in a terminal window with a keyboard and monitor on the computer.
+You can do the steps below remotely logged in via ssh, or in a terminal window with a keyboard and monitor on the computer.

 ```
-# install operating system
+# Install the operating system.
+# This is left as an exercise for the reader.
+Any Linux or BSD will work.

-# if the computer is a raspberry pi, install a real-time clock and enable it
+# If the computer is a raspberry pi, install a real-time clock and enable it
+# This is HIGHLY recommended so that you avoid temporal chaos.

-# configure the computer for remote access and headless operation - enable sshd
+# Configure the computer for remote access and headless operation.
+sudo apt install sshd

 # get rid of fake clock
 sudo apt-get remove --purge fake-hwclock